ShipStream/middleware/README.md

 An optional third parameter can be used to set a future timestamp (Unix timestamp integer) at which the event should be executed.
 The system does not guarantee that it is executed at this exact time, only on or after.

+### Instant run

+In some cases you may need the job to run in the foreground but still want to take advantage of the ability to let the users retry failed jobs which is afforded by using `addEvent.` In this case you may use `callEvent` in the same manner.
+This injects an event into the job queue in an already running state and then immediately calls the job method in the foreground.

 ## Global Locking